zengbing15/lumos_doc/docs/tutorials/installLumos.md

 ### **Step 3.
 Install Lumos packages as dependencies for the project.**

-A Lumos packages can be installed according to the application requirements by using the `yarn add` command or the `npm install` command.
+A Lumos package can be installed by using the `yarn add` command or the `npm install` command according to the application requirements.

 The following example installs the indexer, the common-scripts, the config-manager packages and their dependencies for the project.